’90 Day Fiance’ Star Cortney Might Have A New BF After Ditching Antonio

-Each season TLC’s reality series 90 Day Fiancé brings together couples who’ve fallen in love online but have never met in person.
-In the last season of 90 Day Fiancé: Before the 90 Days, fans were introduced to 27-year-old Cortney Reardanz and her Spanish male model beau Antonio Millon.
+Each season TLC’s reality series 90 Day Fiance brings together couples who’ve fallen in love online but have never met in person.
+In the last season of 90 Day Fiance: Before the 90 Days, fans were introduced to 27-year-old Cortney Reardanz and her Spanish male model beau Antonio Millon.
 At the beginning of the season, fans watched a very nervous Reardanz as she prepared for a trip to Spain to see Millon, despite a few glaring red flags.

 The couple had never spoken via video chat and Reardanz’s family and friends were convinced she had fallen victim to a catfish situation.
 However, when the Florida native arrived in Spain, she found that her Spanish lover was exactly who he said he was.

-Unfortunately, the romance was short-lived as the couple parted ways due to Millon’s refusal to settled down.
+Unfortunately, the romance was short-lived as the couple parted ways due to Millon’s refusal to settle down.
 Reardanz decided to call it quits after the season ended and has since moved on.

 According to In Touch Weekly, the blonde beauty has a new man in her life, who fans think may also be her sugar daddy.
 Reardanz recently took to her Instagram stories to answer questions from fans of the show.

-The 90 Day Fiancé star is fairly private so it comes as no surprise that fans took the opportunity to get as much information as possible, and Reardanz answered openly.
+The 90 Day Fiance star is fairly private, so it comes as no surprise that fans took the opportunity to get as much information as possible, and Reardanz answered openly.

 Thanks everyone for your support ♥️ !
 I know our story is not going the best but keep watching and find out what happens … My sweet Cornyyyy.
 Don't be "jello" lol ????????♂️???????????????????????? ????#90dayfiance #90dayfiancebeforethe90days #tlc #usa #dontbejello #cleareyes #cortneyandantonio #love #me #cute #photooftheday #hair #beauty #beautiful #instagood #pretty #swag #pink #clothes #girl #shoes #heels #dress #styles #outfit #shopping #malemodel #actor #cute #GMF